 Immigrants, including many undocumented immigrants, also provide much need labor in the construction industry.
 According to a study conducted by the California Immigration Policy Center (CIPC), immigrants make up a huge percentage of certain professions within this industry.
 More specifically, in Los Angeles County, immigrants make up 77 percent of painters, 76 percent of brick and stone masons, 75 percent of carpet and flooring installers and 71 percent of drywall installers.
 There has been a construction boom in L.A. in recent years, but it could not have happened without immigrant workers.

 The CPIC study on the immigrants of Los Angeles County also finds that immigrants provide the majority of the labor in the maintenance industry.
 In L.A.
 County, 89 percent of all housekeepers are immigrants.
 Further, nearly 80 percent of all lawn services and grounds crew workers are immigrants and nearly 66 percent of all janitors are immigrants.
 Once again, many of these immigrant workers are currently undocumented.
 Without the contributions that these people are making, our whole community would be much worse off.
 All immigrants within the Los Angeles region must be treated with dignity and respect.

 Do You Need Immigration Assistance?

 We can help.
-At the Law Office of Joshua L. Goldstein, our Los Angeles immigration lawyers have extensive experience solving a wide variety of immigration problems.
+At Goldstein Immigration Lawyers, our immigration lawyer in Los Angeles have extensive experience solving a wide variety of immigration problems.
 Please do not hesitate to call our Los Angeles office today at (213) 262-2000 to learn more about what we can do for you as an immigrant in L.A.
 Our team proudly serves immigrants throughout Southern California, including in Glendale, Beverly Hills, Pasadena and Burbank.